-Fall is the perfect time to take the kids for a walk and collect leaves.

-# As of 19 October 2017

-Fall is the perfect time to take the kids for a walk and collect leaves.
-But what do you do with all those leaves once you get home?
-There really is only so many times kids want to do leaf rubbings.
+When it comes to crafting with leaves, there really is only so many times kids want to do leaf rubbings.
 And, if your kids are like mine, they don’t want to just throw the leaves away.

 Leaf creatures are fun to make and really let kids use their imaginations.
 It’s fun to see how each leaf will be used.